 What does your heritage mean to you?

-In what ways has your heritage positively guided your decision to pursue a career in the legal field?
+In what ways has your heritage positively guided your decision to pursue a career in the design field?

 Education is extremely valued in my culture.
 This is certainly true of many others, but it was doubly so for my sister and me, with both my parents being teachers — my father before transitioning to selling salvaged cars and my mother until retirement.
 They both came from humble, working class families from the states of Sonora, Durango, and Zacatecas, with limited access to higher education and often relying on hard manual labor; my dad experiencing it while younger.
 As a result, education and a stable career were precious when my parents were growing up.

 This outlook on education influenced my decision to go back to school for design when I was dissatisfied with the trajectory of my career.
 I loved drawing and making stories since I was young, but I had to take that leap of faith I was initially hesitant for.
 The support and encouragement of my family is what kept me going through every breakdown and burnout from simultaneously working, studying, freelancing, and interning at a start-up.
 I am positive that without recognizing their work ethic and the stories of my grandparents’ labor, I wouldn’t have been as motivated to continue when I didn’t see a light at the end of tunnel.
 Nevertheless, with all the support and love from my family, they were not strangers to tough love.
 I remember in my first year of university my father plainly saying: “We’re not connected or have the opportunities that others around you might have.
 If you don’t make this count, we’ll all be waiting for you here at the car junkyards.”